-Trivikram Srinivas is a popular Telugu film writer and Director, well known for films such as Athadu, Jalsa, Attarintiki Daredi, S/o Satyamurthy etc. He is currently among the top directors of Telugu cinema.
+Trivikram Srinivas is a popular Telugu film writer and Director, well known for films such as Athadu, Jalsa, Attarintiki Daredi, S/o Satyamurthy, etc. He is currently among the top directors of Telugu cinema.
 Please read this article to understand Direction style and trademarks of Trivikram Srinivas.

 Trivikram Srinivas has proved himself as a writer with many successful movies.
 His dialogues are instantly lovable and he had a successful start as a Director too.

 Jalsa had no serious conflict established between hero and villain.
-It seems that they have to modify second half after shooting first half of the film, and somehow connected the story to flashback of the protagonist.
+It seems that they have to modify the second half after shooting the first half of the film, and somehow connect the story to the flashback of the protagonist.
 When star heroes are involved, such things are unavoidable.
 So, we couldn’t blame Trivikram Srinivas alone for such mistakes.

-Khaleja is a classic example of how he ruins majority of the film to forcefully add scenes that he thinks are good.
-Entire first half of Khaleja revolves around Rajasthan in order to find a poor Geologist, which has a little significance to the main plot of the film.
+Khaleja is a classic example of how he ruins the majority of the film to forcefully add scenes that he thinks are good.
+The entire first half of Khaleja revolves around Rajasthan to find a poor Geologist, which has little significance to the main plot of the film.
 The hero introduction and elevation scenes are glorified using subplots.
 He wouldn’t have done it if he is not a Director, but just a writer.

-Agnyaathavasi is the lowest point of his career as a writer.
+Agnyaathavaasi is the lowest point of his career as a writer.
 The film failed on multiple levels.
 The lead actor Abhishiktha Bhargav (Pawan Kalyan) has to find the murderers of his father and brother.
 Even before his introduction, all of it is revealed.
-Everyone knows that Aadi played main antagonist.
-So, there is nothing interesting to keep audience on their edge of the seat.
-In order to make it logical, Trivikram Srinivas lost his touch of emotions.
-The lead actor looks little worried about the demise of his father and entertains audience in regular commercial format.
-There is no seriousness until interval episode.
-And then again, we have to wait until climax to see if anything happens.
+Everyone knows that Aadi played the main antagonist.
+So, nothing is interesting to keep the audience on edge of the seat.
+To make it logical, Trivikram Srinivas lost his touch of emotions.
+The lead actor looks a little worried about the demise of his father and entertains the audience in a regular commercial format.
+There is no seriousness until the interval episode.
+And then again, we have to wait until the climax to see if anything happens.

 Apart from these flaws, he experiments a lot in screenplay format and editing techniques.
 The fragmented flashback in Attarintiki Daredi enhanced the feel of the story.
-The multi-perspective flashback worked as a story telling device in A Aa.
-He frequently uses the editing techniques like cutting on action and cross cuts in his movies.
+The multi-perspective flashback worked as a storytelling device in A Aa.
+He frequently uses the editing techniques like cutting on the action and cross cuts in his movies.

-He is a very good understanding of blocking and composition.
+He has a very good understanding of blocking and composition.
 Since the beginning of his career as a Director, his passion for filmmaking is evident in shots and scenes.

 Particularly, S/o Satyamurthy is one of the best Telugu films for anyone looking to learn more about blocking and composition.

-He mostly used closeups in his early career, and eventually moved to mid-shots and medium closeups later.
+He mostly used closeups in his early career, and eventually moved to mid-shots and medium close-ups later.
 His films have large families or groups of people involved, so he generally starts such scenes with a closeup or medium shot followed by an establishing shot.
-This gradual movement helps audience transition between environments.
-It worked very well in movies like Athadu and Julai.
+This gradual movement helps the audience transition between environments.
+It worked very well in movies like Athadu and Julayi.

-But there are serious flaws in his Direction.
-He writes stories from the influence of Hollywood films, and never does adequate research.
-The snippets lifted off from Hollywood films don’t sync with family emotional drama he writes and results in choppy screenplay.
-For example, the snipers never hold rifles in hands like Assault rifles.
-The sniper rifles are of long range and they shake heavily while targeting, so you need a firm support to use it.
+There are serious flaws in his Direction.
+He writes stories from the influence of Hollywood films and never does adequate research.
+The snippets lifted off from Hollywood films don’t sync with the family emotional drama he writes and results in a choppy screenplay.
+For example, snipers never hold guns in their hands like Assault rifles.
+The sniper rifles are long-range and they shake heavily while targeting, so you need firm support to use them.

-Julai is another example where he portrayed bank robbery in Hollywood style.
-The henchmen cut fence, kill guards, destroy CCTV cameras to eventually rob the bank by breaking walls.
+Julayi is another example where he portrayed bank robbery in Hollywood style.
+The henchmen cut fences, kill guards, destroy CCTV cameras to eventually rob the bank by breaking walls.
 You can find such illogical scenes throughout the film.
 The entertainment and romance made the film successful.
 The action is forced into an otherwise romantic entertainer, just to have a star cast.

 He heavily depends on technicians and if any technician fails, he couldn’t trace out mistakes.
-For example, there are serious audio mixing errors in Khaleja which generally go unnoticed by general audience.
-But at some point, the dialogues fail to sync, particularly of lead actor.
+For example, there are serious audio mixing errors in Khaleja that generally go unnoticed by the general audience.
+But at some point, the dialogues fail to sync, particularly with the lead actor.
 This is a terrible mistake for any Director.